ByronDDelpinal/support-local-akron/README.md

 ## Known Issues
 You would be amazing if you submitted a PR to fix any of these!
-- The share to Twitter button on the homepage doesn't do anything when you click on it.
 - The photo uploader isn't working on the "Get Listed" form.
 - The sort does not persist when you filter from one category to the next.
 I'm not sure if this is really an "issue" as I accounted for it in the UI, but it still might be weird.
 - There are no tests.